iambutterapple/SmartShoeRack-Project/README.md

 [ A college graduation work ]

-# ① PROGRAM_INTRODUCE
+## ① PROGRAM_INTRODUCE

-[ Function: Sterilization, Fragrance due to air freshener, Automatic door, Ventilation and LCD ]
+Our team members are very uncomfortable with busy people, so we decided to plan

+a smart shoe rack for a more convenient life

-# ② DEVELOPMENT PERIOD
+## ② DEVELOPMENT PERIOD

 [ 2021/03 ~ 2021/12]

-# ③ MEMBER COMPOSITION
+## ③ MEMBER COMPOSITION

 [ PPT ]

-# ④ DEVELOPEMENT ENVIRONMENT
+## ④ DEVELOPEMENT ENVIRONMENT

 ARDUINO

+## ⑤ KEY FEATURES

+[Function: Sterilization,Fragrance due to air freshener,Automatic door,Ventilation and LCD]